Skip to content

 Looking for a Criminal Defense Lawyer in Spain?

 We offer specialized criminal defense in courts across Madrid and the rest of Spain.
+Whether you searched for a criminal defence lawyer — the British spelling — or a criminal defense attorney, what you need before a Spanish court is the same: a specialist admitted to a Spanish Bar Association who works in your language.
 Our English-speaking team handles each case with the urgency and technical rigor it requires — from the first phone call to the final verdict.
 Contact us today for a confidential consultation.

 Do you need specialised legal assistance?